rajatmodi62/rajatmodi62.github.io/_posts/2026-08-07-cnn_equivariance.md

 </div>

 Bori Bori Demon has a curious property: he's a `badass`.
 He has tried to be a good cop before.
 Nobody listened.
-Everyone called hinton a crazy old nut.
 Therefore, it is now the time to become `a Bori Bori demon`.
 (Please note that blackmail is not at all intended).
 Hiyaaa!!

 until we meet next, <br>